lcouper/MosquitoThermalSelection/ReferenceGenomeAssembly/README.md

 ### Computational

-A draft genome assembly was generated using Flye, using the low and ultra low input CCS (circular consensus sequence) (see /scripts/FlyeAssembly)
+A draft genome assembly was generated using Hifiasm with default parameters, which includes a haplotig purging step.
+We used the low and ultra low HiFi reads as inputs.
 Genome completeness was assessed using BUSCO.
-Haplotigs were identified and removed using purge_haplotigs following the developer guidelines, including the optinal clipping step (see /scripts/BUSCO and /scripts/purge_haplotigs)
+Chromosome-level scaffolding was performed using RagTag with the Aedes aegypti Aaeg L5 genome.